aggie-coding-club/Student-Study-Streams/README.md

 # Student-Study-Streams

-📚 TAMU ClassHub - Collaborative Learning Platform for Texas A&M Students Welcome to TAMU ClassHub, a community-driven Q&A and discussion platform designed for Texas A&M University students.
+# 📚 TAMU Studys - Collaborative Learning Platform for Texas A&M Students

+Welcome to TAMU ClassHub, a community-driven Q&A and discussion platform designed for Texas A&M University students.
 This project aims to foster a collaborative learning environment where students can ask questions, share knowledge, and discuss class material with peers in a structured, class-specific space.

-🎓 Purpose
+# 🎓 Purpose

 TAMU ClassHub combines the features of Stack Overflow and Reddit to provide a supportive space for students to:

 Ask questions about specific classes